-200 seeds of each sample were tested without pretreatment with 0.1 percent mercuric chloride for two minutes followed by three washing in sterile distilled water.
-25 seeds were kept in each petriplate containing Potato Dextrose Agar (PDA).
-The plates were incubated in growth chamber under alternate cycle of 12 hours light and 12 hours darkness.
-Seven days after planting, the fungal growth from seeds was examined under microscope for the types of spores produced and percentage seed germination was also recorded.
+Two hundred seeds from each sample were tested without pretreatment with 0.1 percent mercuric chloride for two minutes followed by three washing in sterile distilled water.
+Twenty-five seeds were kept in each petriplate containing Potato Dextrose Agar (PDA).
+The plates were then incubated in growth chamber under alternate cycle of 12 hours of light and 12 hours of darkness.
+Seven days after planting, the fungal growth from the seeds was examined under a microscope for the types of spores produced and the percentage of seed germination was also recorded.

 2.2 Seed Inoculation and Incubation

-ealthy Sesamum seeds (25 g) were sterilized by autoclaving at 15 lbs pressure for 15 min and placed in 250 ml conical flasks.
-The seeds were separately inoculated with Aspergillus flavus and Penicillium implicatum under aseptic conditions.
-The inoculated samples were incubated at room temperature under approximately 65% relative humidity (Ward and Diener, 1961).
+Healthy Sesamum seeds (25 g) were sterilized by autoclaving at 15 lbs pressure for 15 min and placed in 250 ml conical flasks.
+The seeds were separately inoculated with A. flavus and P. implicatum under aseptic conditions.
+The inoculated samples were then incubated at room temperature with approximately 65% relative humidity (Ward and Diener, 1961).
 Uninoculated sterilized seeds served as the control.